ofallonlabs/saeedmirshekari/_src/blog/2022-04-17-5-things-you-need-to-get-your-first-job-in-data-science-analytics.md

 date: 2022-04-17T05:32:21.790Z
 tags:
   - post
-thumbnail: /assets/img/uploads/pexels-tima-miroshnichenko-5439428.jpg
+thumbnail: /assets/img/uploads/different-nationalities-g0ac115a8a_640.png
 rating: 5
 ---
-# 1- Learning
+# 1- Base Knowledge: Learn the Required Technical Skills
-# 2- Projects
+# 2- Projects: Demonstrate Your Skills in Action
-# 3- Resume
+# 3- Resume: Position Yourself in the Job Market
-# 4- Search
+# 4- Search: Find and Apply for Your Desired Jobs
-# 5- Interview
+# 5- Interview: Communicate Yourself and Your Abilities